Bicycle Routes, Attractions Guide & Travel Tips

 Once on Calle Norzagaray, you’ll have great views of the Atlantic Ocean, Fort El Morro, Fort San Cristobal, and the Santa María Magdalena de Pazzis Cemetery.
 You’ll also be near museums and places to eat.
 You can then continue east along Calle Norzagaray which eventually turns right and downhill (south) to Plaza Colón.
 From Plaza Colón, you’ll have access to popular streets such as Calle San Francisco, Calle Fortaleza & Calle Tetuan where you’ll find great shops and restaurants.

 From Plaza Colón, take Avenida Luis Munoz Rivera east, by Fort San Cristobal, to see the Capitol Building.
-Just across the Capitol Building, be sure to make a scenic rest stop at Plaza San Juan Bautista for views of roaring Atlantic Ocean and the walls of San Cristobal.
+Just across the Capitol Building, be sure to take a scenic rest stop at Plaza San Juan Bautista for views of the roaring Atlantic Ocean and the walls of San Cristobal.

 Look down and you’ll see Playa Peña, a beach that’s not very popular among tourists, but a wonderful spot for a scenic walk on the sand without crowds.
 This beach is protected by a coral wall, walk east and you’ll get to fort ruins.
 These attractions are officially located in the Puerta de Tierra community.